 No matter where you go or what you do

 Copyright © Veronica Aicher | Year Posted 2012

 Yet still my heart beats for days now blurred

 Two beats were counted, only one was heard

 We are not even a drop of rain, just vapour

 United to be once more, no clouds can conjure

-All love all liking now lost… forever!
+All love, all liking now lost… forever!

-Dreams and memories, time tries to severe
+Dreams and memories, time tries to sever

 Like dew-bespangled flowers alone I weep